claymager/idris2-pkgs/README.md

 This says "include the idris2api package when installing Idris."
 You can add any Idris packages you want in this (whitespace-separated) list.
 Now, you can run `nix develop`, and Nix will build the environment for you.

-> Note: While `idris2` *can* find the packages, as of version 0.3.0, it doesn't know to look for them unless you tell it to.
+> Note: While `idris2` *can* find the packages, it doesn't know to look for them unless you tell it to.
 Without a proper `your-pkg.ipkg`, you'll still need to run `idris2` with `-p contrib -p elab-util -p sop -p pretty-show -p hedgehog` in order to `import Hedgehog`.

 ### Add a pure Idris2 library to this repository